-Antibiotics are a common prescription and although effective at killing off some bacteria, they are of no use against viruses.
+Antibiotics are a common prescription and although effective at killing off some bacteria they are of no use against viruses.

 Natural medicine to boost immunity

-In natural medicine most illnesses can effectively be treated with herbal medicine, homeopathy, and good quality nutritional supplements – without compromising our body’s immunity and causing antibiotic resistance.
+In natural medicine most illnesses can effectively be treated with herbal medicine, homeopathy, and good quality nutritional supplements without compromising our body’s immunity and causing antibiotic resistance.

 >As well as supplementation, therapies such as osteopathy can be incredibly effective for supporting recovery and healing.
 Even if your child has a simple cold or cough, gentle techniques can help to support their lymphatic and respiratory system, alleviating symptoms and speeding their recovery.
 Homeopathy is also another excellent modality to treat acute conditions, to which children respond exceptionally well too.

-Individual treatments work best
+Individualised treatments work best

-I prescribed a homeopathic remedy specific for Jake’s condition, as well as probiotics, fish oil, zinc, and gastro-intestinal (GI) repair formula, to rebuild his immunity and heal the intestinal lining.
+Jake’s mom brought him to see me after he came down with yet another chest infection and she did not want him to endure another course of antibiotics.
+Jake had a chronic bronchial infection and low immunity.
+She also felt that his mood and behaviour was affected from being sick so often.
+I prescribed a homeopathic remedy specific for Jake’s condition as well as probiotics, fish oil, zinc and gastro-intestinal (GI) repair formula, to rebuild his immunity and heal the intestinal lining.
 To treat the acute infection, NAC (N-acetyl cysteine, a supplement made from amino acid cysteine), a strong herbal tincture and vitamin C were prescribed.
 On the dietary front I recommended removing dairy from his diet.

-Prevention of illnesses: building long-term immunity
+Prevention of illnesses and building long-term immunity

 As mentioned, if you are unsure which of these your child would most benefit from, it is best to book a consultation with a professional naturopathic physician who can offer individualised guidance and advice.